Multi-Storefront API Guide

 Widgets

-Widget templates, widgets, and widget placements are all associated with a particular site.
-Any previously existing widget-related objects are assigned to the default site, the ID of which is 1000
+Widget templates, widgets, and widget placements are all associated with a particular channel.
+Any previously existing widget-related objects are assigned to the default channel, which is the first channel that was created on the store.

 301 Redirects